 Parents that have had to struggle to become parents sometimes have a hard time giving themselves permission to have the normal feelings of frustration that comes along with parenting.
 (See last week’s blog about a mom through surrogacy and donor egg.)
 They may feel let down after all the years of anticipation.
 They may think they don’t have the right to complain about being tired, or wishing for a day to themselves, or craving time to wash their hair and shave their legs.
 But fortunately, these feeling also usually pass with time.
 Most parents of two year olds and teens feel pretty darn entitled to their frustration, regardless how they got their kids.

 Everyday I see and hear from people who have struggled for years to create their families.
-I don’t know whether these kids are “the most loved in the world”, but I can certainly say that they are a very cherished group, and being cherished is probably the greatest gift we can give our kids.
+I don’t know whether these kids are “the most loved in the world”, and as a mom by both birth and adoption, I can’t say any of my children are more cherished than the other.
+I can say, however, that being cherished is probably the greatest gift we can give our kids.

 What do you think?
 Are children who arrived after their parents have struggled for years to become a family more cherished?

 Image credit: Carol Von Canon Originally published in 2010, but substantially updated in 2015